 Salons and barbers have temporarily closed again in some parts of the UK, and even if your local ones are open, not everyone feels comfortable going out, or appointments may be hard to get.
 If you need a haircut you might be tempted to take matters, and the scissors or clippers, into your own less-than-qualified hands…

 Important: Not every type of hair will be easy to cut at home, and not everyone will be brave enough to try – and that's fine.
-If you've any doubts, just wait for your hairdresser to reopen, and in any case, we're not suggesting you never visit a hairdresser again – let's be honest, most of the time it's best left to the professionals!
+If you've any doubts, just wait for an appointment with your hairdresser, and in any case, we're not suggesting you never visit a hairdresser again – let's be honest, most of the time it's best left to the professionals!

 Quick tips from me (MSE Rhiannon) and the team...

 Personally, I've been cutting my own hair for 10 years, though do remember, I'm no professional stylist.
 These tips are only based on personal experience, so don't take 'em as gospel.
 Let's start with my tips in the bullet points below, then we'll move on to some pointers from my MSE colleagues.

 - I keep my expectations low and simply aim to cut my hair well enough that nobody can tell.